How Can I Optimize My Radio Station Website for the Best User Experience?

 To ensure your radio station website delivers an excellent user experience, consider the following questions during the design and development process:

-1. Does the content layout work well on both desktop and mobile devices?
+- Does the content layout work well on desktop and mobile?

-2. Is the layout and naming of content intuitive for first-time visitors?
-Will someone unfamiliar with your station or offerings easily understand it?
+- Is the layout and labeling of content intuitive for first-time visitors, including those unfamiliar with your station or offerings?

-6. Are there internal links opening in new tabs that should not be?
+- Are any internal links incorrectly opening in a new tab?

 Essential User Experience (UX) Recommendations

-7. If you are using the Hero theme and do not have high-resolution images or a specific call-to-action or branding to highlight, consider collapsing the hero area by leaving the "Hero Content" and "Hero Background" sections blank in the Theme settings.
+- If you are using the Hero theme and do not have high-resolution images or a specific call to action or branding to highlight, consider collapsing the hero area by leaving the "Hero Content" and "Hero Background" sections blank in the Theme settings.
 This is especially effective for news sites focused on direct access to content.